This easy whipped cinnamon honey butter recipe adds gorgeous flavor to biscuits, rolls, toast, sweet potatoes, and so

 10 Yummy Ways To Use Cinnamon Butter

 This is the best part!
-So now that you have this goodness at the ready, what goes well with cinnamon butter?
+So now that you have this delicious spread at the ready, what goes well with cinnamon butter?
 EVERYTHING.
 Kidding/not kidding?
 But here are some of our favorite things to serve with cinnamon butter:

 - Dinner Rolls.
-Think Texas Roadhouse cinnamon butter + rolls!
+Think Texas Roadhouse cinnamon butter + warm rolls!
 For gluten-free, we’ve had good success with this gluten-free dinner roll recipe.
 Or, you can try these gluten-free Texas Roadhouse style rolls!
 (Any homemade rolls or store bought rolls you love!)

-- Cornbread.
+- Fresh Baked Cornbread.
 A good batch of gluten-free cornbread or gluten-free cornbread muffins tastes amazing with whipped cinnamon honey butter!

 - Biscuits!
 Try this cinnamon butter with our Quick & Easy Gluten-Free Biscuits.

 - Toast.
-Warm, crispy toast smothered with cinnamon honey butter is one of the best tasting things on this planet.
+Warm, crispy morning toast smothered with honey cinnamon butter is one of the best tasting things on this planet.
 (Tell me I’m wrong!)

 - English Muffins or Bagels.
 Same as with toast!
 The contrast of toasty crisp English muffins or bagels + melty cinnamon butter is *chef’s kiss*

 - Pancakes or Waffles.
 Level up your pancake game by pairing these fluffy gluten-free blueberry pancakes with this yummy butter.
 Or add a pat to a stack of our gluten-free Belgian waffles.
 It’s incredible.

 - Baked Sweet Potatoes.
 It might sound a little crazy, but a local BBQ place convinced me that this combination is unbelievable.
-Try a baked sweet potato with whipped cinnamon honey butter inside and your life may never be the same.
+Try a baked sweet potato with delicious cinnamon honey butter inside and your life may never be the same.

 - Banana Bread.
 You think this gluten-free brown butter banana bread is cozy?
 Try adding a little cinnamon butter on a warm slice!
 (It’s the BEST banana bread!)